Postpartum Weight Loss - What You Need To Know

 Finding out whether you have diastasis recti needs just a simple test with your fingers on your tummy.
 Lay flat on your back, relaxed, and feel your abdominals for any inconsistency and separation.

-If you happen to be one of the many mums who develop diastasis recti after giving birth, there are a range of simple exercises you can perform to get your abdominal muscles back into the correct position.
+Suppose you happen to be one of the many mums who develop diastasis recti after giving birth.
+In that case, you can perform a range of simple exercises to get your abdominal muscles back into the correct position.

 All are simple enough to do in the comfort of your own home.
-However, if you do need to do some damage control, then it’s important to perform each exercise correctly.
+However, if you need to do some damage control, it's essential to perform each exercise correctly.

 It's not just the tummy that new mums want to get back into shape.
 Pregnancy can take its toll on our feet, legs, buttocks, and breasts.